-The first step toward earning a CSPO certification is to take a Certified Scrum Product Owner course with one of our certified trainers or coaches.
-It is a two-day (16 hour) in-person course, or a 14 hour live online course, that will teach you about the Scrum framework and how to become a successful Product Owner.
+The first step toward earning a CSPO certification is to take a Certified Scrum Product Owner course with one of our certified trainers.
+It is a two-day (16-hour) in-person course, or a 14-16-hour live online/virtual course, that will teach you about the scrum framework and how to become a successful product owner.
 After completing the course, you will have an account created on our website where you will be able to download and print a copy of your CSPO certification.
-At this time, there is no test requirement to earn a CSPO certification.
+At this time, there is no test requirement to earn the CSPO certification.

-Please visit our Course Search page to find a CSPO course in your area.
+Please visit our Course Search page to find available courses.

-For inquiries about pricing, the instructor's background, venue location, and more, click the black course title.
-Please note that registration, payment, and special accommodations are handled by our Registered Education Providers® (REPs.)
+For inquiries about pricing, the instructor's background, venue location, and more, click the white "More Details" button.
+Please note that registration, payment, and special accommodations are handled by independently by our authorized training providers.

 Your CSPO course registration payment includes the following:

 - The 14-16-hour CSPO course

 - Access to your Scrum Alliance certification account where you can access your CSPO certification

 - A complimentary two-year membership with Scrum Alliance®